jpainter/MagicGlasses2/README.md

 - ### Data dictionary (formulas)

 - Create and update formulas (data dictionary).
 Before downloading any data, you must define which elements and categories will be included.
-This data dictionary (formerly called formulas) will be stored in an excel file with the name 'formulas_*date*'
+This data dictionary (also called formulas) will be stored in an excel file with the name 'formulas_*date*'.

+ -- The data page is divided into two columns.

+ -- On the left side, select an existing formula file ("formula.file").
+If none, just continue.

+ -- Start by typing name of formula in the select box on left side ("Select Formula:").
+If a starting with a file of formulas, this name will be added to the file (once it is saved--see below--not right away).
+Be sure to hit enter after typing the name.

+ -- On the right side, there are two tabs, ‘formula elements’ and ‘data elements’.

+ -- On the 'data elements' page, select elements from the data elements tab; they will turn blue and  get added to the formula elements.
+Re-clicking on data element deselects it.
+Use the search fields at the top of each column to find the desired elements.
+For example, when searching for monthly confirmed cases, you may want to put 'monthly' in the period column; 'confirmed' in the data element column; and 'malaria' in the data element group column.

+  -- Switch to the 'formula elements' tab to see results.
+Note that for each data element there is a row for each category-combination (e.g. age disaggregations)

+  -- Save once formula selected -- there is a save button on top-middle of screen.
+Save the file in the same folder you used on the setup page.
+Unfortunately the new formula will not show up in the app until you close and restart the app.( Still trying to figure that out…).
+Once you have a formula file you can add more formulas to it.

 - ### Request data

 - To update data, click on the file to load it, then request data.
 When a data file is already loaded, the app will check the previous national level values in file against the ones on the server.
 If the values are the same for a given period (e.g. Month), then the app skips to the next period.
 This prevents re-requesting data that is unchanged and may save a lot of time.